Balela Middle Eastern Bean Salad

 Low-Carb Diet / Low Glycemic Diet / South Beach Diet Suggestions:

-Salads like this with low-glycemic ingredients are a great choice for any phase of the South Beach Diet.
-If you wanted a salad that’s lower in carbs, use less beans and more of the other ingredients, or add a protein like Feta cheese, tuna, or chicken.
+Salads like this with low-glycemic ingredients are a great choice for any phase of the original South Beach Diet, but this is too high in carbs for a low-carb diet.
+If you want a salad that’s lower in carbs, use less beans and more of the other ingredients, or add a protein like Feta cheese, tuna, or chicken.

 Find More Recipes Like This One:

-Use Meatless Recipes or Salad Recipes to find more recipes like this one.Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
-You can also Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.
+Use Meatless Recipes or Salad Recipes to find more recipes like this one.Use the Diet Type Index to find more recipes suitable for a specific eating plan.
+You can Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.